timwhat/Quartz58/JOURNAL.md

 - Spent significant time searching for pre-made schematic symbols and footprints.
 - Discovered the white version of the encoder (TSWB3NCB111LFS) available on Digi-Key.
-- Located the datasheet, enabling future creation of a custom PCB footprint.
+- Located the data sheet, enabling future creation of a custom PCB footprint.

 #### TPS65 Trackpad

-- Found the datasheet, which will help in creating a custom symbol for schematic integration.
+- Found the data sheet, which will help in creating a custom symbol for schematic integration.

 #### Schematic Progress